-A Bitcoin Interest confers a beneficial interest on the Holder in the assets of the Separate Trust relating to the Bitcoin Interest.
+A Bitcoin Interest confers an absolute entitlement on the Holder to the assets of the Separate Trust relating to the Bitcoin Interest.
 The Constitution provides that the liability of each Holder is limited to the amount subscribed, or agreed to be subscribed by the Holder, for Bitcoin Interests.
 Recourse of the Responsible Entity and Fund creditors is limited to the Assets.